wchowdhu/textual-entailment-recognition/README.md

 python scripts/run.py --train-file 'data/train.csv' --test-file 'data/test.csv'
 ```

+To generate the back-translations and save them in a csv file, run the `back-translation.ipynb` or the `back-translation_textblob.ipynb` notebook files.

 # Outputs

 All the model outputs can be found in the `output` directory.